drush-ops/drush/commands/make/README.txt

   `url` - the URL of the repository.
 Required.

-- `download[type] = cvs`

-  Use a CVS repository as the source for this project.
-Options:

-  `date` - use the latest revision no later than specified date.
-See the CVS man page for more about how to use the date flag.

-  `root` - the CVS repository to use for this project.
-Optional.
-If unspecified, the `CVSROOT` environment value will first be used and finally Drupal contrib CVS is used as a last resort fallback.

-  `module` - the CVS module to retrieve.
-Required.

-  `revision` - a specific tag or revision to check out.
-Optional.

-     projects[mytheme][download][type] = "cvs"
-     projects[mytheme][download][module] = "mytheme"

 - `download[type] = git`

   Use a git repository as the source for this project.
 Options: